dl071104/Digital-System-Project/README.md

 <br>
 Part1: Use of M9K in memory blocks
 <br>
-PartII: Integer Square Root Computation for 8-bit unsigned binary.
+PartII: Integer Square Root Computation for 8-bit unsigned binary. <br>
+tbsqrt: Testbench for the square root computation